humanmade/asset-manager-framework/readme.md

 ## Total Result Count

-It may be that it's impossible for your media provider to return a total count of results available for a given query.
-In this case you can return a count which is greater than the number of results requested per page multiplied by the next page number.
+It may be that it's not practical for your media provider to provide a total count of results available for a given query.
+In this case you can return a count which is greater than the number of results requested per page multiplied by the current page number.
 This will result in the WordPress media manager always showing a "Load more" button after loading each page of results.

 ## Local Media